sorinboia/nginx-experience-aws/guide/5ingress.md

 ## Increase availability, security and application performance with Kubernetes Nginx Ingress - part 1

 Now we are getting to the interesting part.
-Previously we have deployed the application but was able to expose only the Main service.
+Previously we have deployed the application but did not expose the services.
-This is due to the fact that the application accesses the additional features through the same exposed IP:port which was currently routed to only the Main service.

-We need to be able and understand the requests and send them to the relevant service.
+We need to be able to route the requests to the relevant service.

-Nginx Kubernetes Ingress to save the day :).
+Nginx Kubernetes Ingress to save the day! :).

 ##### Lets start by doing the Nginx deployment.